mlesnoff/Jchemo.jl/README.md

 julia> ?savgol
 ```

-The embedded syntax to fit the model is as follows:
+The syntax to fit the model is as follows:

 ```julia
 ## Below, the order of the kwargs is not